Skip to main content

 Listing image updates

-Upload product images to the LISTING_IMAGES group, then reference file UUIDs from an AMAZON_LISTINGS_UPDATE Action.
+Upload product images to the LISTING_IMAGES group, then reference file UUIDs from an AMAZON_LISTINGS_CREATE or AMAZON_LISTINGS_UPDATE Action.

 For the full workflow (slots, replace vs remove, seller vs vendor rules, and examples), see Actions - Manage Images.